 His search for answers pulls him from the safety of his desk job and catapults him into a deadly game of cat and mouse throughout Europe and the Middle East.

-A rising terrorist figurehead is preparing for a massive attack against the US and her allies.
+A rising terrorist figurehead is preparing for a massive attack against the US and its allies.
 Non-stop action and (hello!)
 John Krasinski stars as super-sexy tough guy Jack Ryan.

 There are two seasons so far.